 In May 2014, the FASB issued Accounting Standards Update No. 2014-09 (ASU 2014-09), Revenue from Contracts with Customers (Topic 606).
 The guidance in ASU 2014-09 supersedes the revenue recognition requirements in Accounting Standards Codification (ASC) Topic 605, Revenue Recognition.
 ASU 2014-09 applies to most contracts with customers.
 Insurance and leasing contracts are excluded from the scope.
 ASU 2014-09 prescribes a five-step framework in accounting for revenues from contracts within its scope, including (a) identification of the contract, (b) identification of the performance obligation under the contract, (c) determination of the transaction price, (d) allocation of the transaction price to the identified performance obligation and (e) recognition of revenue as the identified performance obligation is satisfied.
 ASU 2014-09 also prescribes additional disclosures and financial statement presentations.
-ASU 2014-09 is effective for public companies in annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-In August 2015, the FASB deferred the effective date one year to the annual reporting periods beginning after December 15, 2017.
-Early adoption is permitted, but not before the original effective date (annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period).
+ASU 2014-09 is effective for public companies in annual reporting periods beginning after December 15, 2017.
 ASU 2014-09 may be adopted retrospectively or under a modified retrospective method where the cumulative effect is recognized at the date of initial application.
-The Company does not expect this standard to have a material impact to the Consolidated Financial Statements.
+The Company is still evaluating the effect this standard will have on its Consolidated Financial Statements; however, it is not expected to be material.
+The Company expects to use the modified retrospective method when implementing this standard in first quarter 2018.